gching/wit_ruby/README.md

 To get a specific messages information from the wit.ai, pass in the message's ID and use the method below.

     $ session.get_message("Message ID")

+#### Message Result Unique Methods

+    message_results.send_message("Your Message")
+    message_results.confidence # Returns the confidence of the message results. message_results.entity_names # Generates array of names of each entity in this message. message_results.intent # Returns the intent that this message corresponded to.

 ### Intent